GameAcademy-school/BoltIntro/README.md

  These project files accompany [Bolt Visual Scripting in Unity](https://www.udemy.com/course/draft/3441228/learn/lecture/22191122?instructorPreviewMode=student_v4#questions)

-Have you ever wanted to build a game without coding?
-Now you can.
+<h1>Have you ever wanted to build a game without coding?
+Now you can.</h1>

 In this course, we'll cover the essentials of Bolt, Unity's official visual scripting solution: